StanfordVL/GibsonEnv/README.md

 Here is a demo of a random agent trying to explore the space:
 ![demo](https://github.com/fxia22/realenv/blob/full_environment2/misc/example2.gif)

+### Supported System
+We currently support Linux and OSX running Python 2.7.

 ## Run Your First Agent

+This example shows how you can start training with virtually zero set up.

 ```python